Vinay-O/HouseBrainLLM/COLAB_KAGGLE_WORKFLOW.md

 - **Cost**: Completely free
 - **Performance**: Optimal for each task

+### What’s improved in this version
+- Masked SFT loss (training focuses on assistant JSON only)
+- Optional sequence packing toggle for better utilization
+- Eval split support when validation/ is present
+- Safer Pydantic/dataclass handling in Colab fallbacks

 ### Workflow Steps:
 1. **Generate Dataset on Colab** (this guide)
 2. **Download Dataset** to your computer